The qibb platform is designed as a fully cloud-native platform running on top of Kubernetes, the industry standard for container orchestration.

 The qibb platform distinguishes between different cluster types, which are based on their purpose and the services they contain.
 In addition, the respective clusters may have different features depending on their use case, such as different instance types or number of nodes.

 The Main Cluster of qibb represents the control plane of the platform.
 This cluster hosts the core components of qibb, which are responsible for the central management of all identities, deployed flows and connected clusters.
-In addition, the collected log protocols and metrics are stored and aggregated here.

 Depending on the active user base and the number of attached clusters, the main cluster may require more or less resources to manage them.
 The cluster can be dynamically resized on-demand depending on the usage.